Can you find the logic behind the sequence? You have 3 minutes. Get, set, go.

 Not all the graphs used are useless, but people tend to believe random patterns from meaningless graphs more than the real graphs.

 You have heard about the billionaires who found an amazing idea.
+Clustering illusion in business ideas is one area you are highly vulnerable to.
 You have a similar idea and the data seems to back the fact that the idea will succeed.

 You must be aware that since you believe in the idea, the data seems to fit in magically.
 Is it not possible that you already believe so much in the idea’s success that you look at only the favorable data?